-In connection with the Annual Report of Benchmark Electronics, Inc. (the Company) on Form 10-K for the period ending December 31, 2018 (the Report), I certify to the best of my knowledge that:
+In connection with the Annual Report of Benchmark Electronics, Inc. (the Company) on Form 10-K for the period ending December 31, 2019 (the Report), I certify to the best of my knowledge that:

-- (1) The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+(2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-By: /s/ Paul J. Tufano
+By: /s/ Jeffrey W. Benck

-Paul J. Tufano
+Jeffrey W. Benck

 President and Chief Executive Officer

-February 28, 2019
+(principal executive officer)

 CERTIFICATION PURSUANT TO 18 U.S.C.
-SECTION 1350
+SECTION 1350 tion 906 of the Saybanes Orlay Act of 20